elastisys/compliantkubernetes/docs/operator-manual/getting-started.md

 ## Misc

-Compliant Kubernetes relies on SSH for accessing nodes.
+Compliant Kubernetes relies on SSH for accessing Nodes.
 If you haven't already done so, generate an SSH key as follows:

 ```bash
 ssh-keygen